K, special K, vitamin K

 How common is ketamine use?

-The 2013 National Drug Strategy Household Survey found that 1.7% of Australians aged 14 and over have ever tried ketamine, while 0.3% used it in the year preceding the survey.
-Other research has found that around two-thirds of those who have ever tried ketamine had not used it in the year preceding the study.
+The 2016 National Drug Strategy Household Survey found that 1.9% of Australians aged 14 and over have ever tried ketamine, while 0.4% used it in the year preceding the survey.

 Ketamine and driving